samyak1409/bulk-downloader/README.md

-# Link Extractor
+# Bulk Downloader (Using Web Scraping)

-Extracts all the links with their content type from a given URL.
+Downloads all the downloadable files from the given URL.